rgilks/cepheus-onl/docs/setup.md

 - `NEXTAUTH_URL`: The full URL of your application for redirects.
 - `DISCORD_CLIENT_ID`: The Client ID of your Discord application.
 - `DISCORD_CLIENT_SECRET`: The Client Secret of your Discord application.
-- `DISCORD_PUBLIC_KEY`: The Public Key of your Discord application, for verifying interaction signatures.
+- `DISCORD_APP_PUBLIC_KEY`: The Public Key of your Discord application, for verifying interaction signatures.
 - `DISCORD_BOT_TOKEN`: The token for your Discord bot.
 - `DISCORD_CHANNEL_ID`: The ID of the Discord channel for the bot to send messages to.